- Read More

 There are many causes of direct dermatitis that can come from nature or our work environment.
 Determination and elimination of direct contributing factors in dermatitis may often result in a cure.
 Indirect contributing factors may be more difficult to ascertain without medical assistance.
 An understanding of skin and how medical conditions may affect skin is imperative in understanding how indirect causes of dermatitis can be changed.

 Knowing that the term dermatitis describes a number of different skin conditions, it's important to understand that each specific type of dermatitis may require unique treatment.
-Dermatophytosis is best treated by changing the environment within the shoe to be less conducive to the growth of fungus.
+Dermatophytosis (fungal infection) is best treated by changing the environment within the shoe to be less conducive to the growth of fungus.
 Fungus thrives in a dark, damp environment.
 The creation of a dry, cool environment can make a significant first step in treatment.
 Dermatophytosis is also treated by using a combination of a drying agent, antifungal shoe spray, antifungal soap and a topical antifungal on a daily basis.

 One important aspect in treating contact dermatitis is a good patient history that recognizes the patient's occupation and social activities.
 First and foremost in the treatment of contact dermatitis though is the identification and removal of the contributing irritant.
 This process may not be easy and may include the discontinuation of any oral medication taken by the patient that may be a source of systemic skin reaction.
 Avoid direct sun exposure.
 Use of an oral or topical antihistamine may help control any inflammatory reaction.
 And lastly, skin softeners need to be used to hydrate the skin.